sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/hive.rst

 Overview
 --------

-The HIVE REST APIs allow you to interact with the HIVE of the Hadoop Cluster Fire Insights is connected to.
+The HIVE REST APIs allow you to interact with the HIVE of the Hadoop Cluster Sparkflows is connected to.

-Below are the various HIVE REST APIs available in Fire Insights.
+Below are the various HIVE REST APIs available in Sparkflows.

-They should be executed after you have logged into Fire Insights.
+They should be executed after you have logged into Sparkflows.

 Get all Hive Databases
 ----------------------